U.S. Presidents Who Were Really Weird People

 Andrew Jackson: owner of a dirty bird

-Andrew Jackson may have been responsible for the atrocities of the Trail of Tears, and may have been a notorious brawler, but apparently he had a whimsical side as well.
+Andrew Jackson may have been responsible for the atrocities of the Trail of Tears, and he may have been a notorious brawler, but he apparently had a whimsical side as well.
 As the story goes, Jackson taught his pet parrot, Poll, to cuss up a storm.
-At his funeral, the parrot swore so profusely that attendees were shocked, and Poll had to be removed.
-The Reverend William Menefee Norment wrote a book about Jackson and, according to him, Poll went off.
+At his funeral, the allegedly parrot swore so profusely that attendees were shocked, and it had to be removed.

 Advertisement